cchitsiang/awesome-stars/topics.md

 - [unform/unform](https://github.com/unform/unform) - Performance-focused API for React forms 🚀
 - [shipshapecode/shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
+- [react-hook-form/react-hook-form](https://github.com/react-hook-form/react-hook-form) - 📋 React Hooks for form state management and validation (Web + React Native)
 - [techgaun/github-dorks](https://github.com/techgaun/github-dorks) - Find leaked secrets via github search
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.
-- [nodejs/nodejs.dev](https://github.com/nodejs/nodejs.dev) - A new Node.js resource built using Gatsby.js with React.js, TypeScript, and Remark.
+- [nodejs/nodejs.dev](https://github.com/nodejs/nodejs.dev) - A redesign of Nodejs.org built using Gatsby.js with React.js, TypeScript, and Remark.
 - [axa-group/nlp.js](https://github.com/axa-group/nlp.js) - An NLP library for building bots, with entity extraction, sentiment analysis, automatic language identify, and so more
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 - [bagisto/bagisto](https://github.com/bagisto/bagisto) - An easy to use, free and open source laravel eCommerce platform to build your online shop in no time.